Datavault-UK/automate-dv-docs/docs/changelog/index.md

 Introducing:

-:star2: Payload column exclusion: Satellite's payload can now be configured to select all columns, except a user-defined list using an `exclude` configuration (#128)
+:star2: Payload column exclusion: Satellite's payload can now be configured to select all columns, except a user-defined list using an `exclude` configuration ([#128](https://github.com/Datavault-UK/dbtvault/issues/128))

-:star2: Null Business Key Handling: Now users can provide a configuration in their staging tables to handle NULL keys elegantly, according to business needs (#133)
+:star2: Null Business Key Handling: Now users can provide a configuration in their staging tables to handle NULL keys elegantly, according to business needs ([#133](https://github.com/Datavault-UK/dbtvault/issues/133))

-:star2: Extra Columns Parameter: All table macros now provide a `src_extra_columns` parameter which allows users to add extra columns outside of the standard template for business needs.
+:star2: Extra Columns Parameter: All table macros now provide a `src_extra_columns` parameter which allows users to add extra columns outside the standard template for business needs.

 :star2: More logging: Hubs and Links now provide additional logging about the number of sources they are loading from.
 Minor but helpful!
 This is our first step towards giving our users more information.

 ### Fixes

-:white_check_mark: Fixed an edge case for `vault_insert_by_period` when the staging table and the target table were in different databases (#121)
+:white_check_mark: Fixed an edge case for `vault_insert_by_period` when the staging table and the target table were in different databases ([#121](https://github.com/Datavault-UK/dbtvault/issues/121))

-:white_check_mark: Removed the uppercase conversion in the staging macro (#122, #134)
+:white_check_mark: Removed the uppercase conversion in the staging macro ([#122](https://github.com/Datavault-UK/dbtvault/issues/122), [#134](https://github.com/Datavault-UK/dbtvault/issues/134))

-:white_check_mark: Fixed an issue where duplicate records (same hashdiff) would sometimes be loaded into a Satellite (#126)
+:white_check_mark: Fixed an issue where duplicate records (same hashdiff) would sometimes be loaded into a Satellite ([#126](https://github.com/Datavault-UK/dbtvault/issues/126))

 :white_check_mark: Disabled automatic column name escaping in derived columns when using the `stage()` macro.
-Escaping can now be configured on a case-by-case basis for each column to escape when they are reserved words etc. (#114) (#141)
+Escaping can now be configured on a case-by-case basis for each column to escape when they are reserved words etc. ([#114](https://github.com/Datavault-UK/dbtvault/issues/114), [#141](https://github.com/Datavault-UK/dbtvault/issues/141))

 ## [v0.8.3] - 2022-05-10
 [![Documentation Status](https://readthedocs.org/projects/dbtvault/badge/?version=v0.8.3)](https://dbtvault.readthedocs.io/en/v0.8.3/?badge=v0.8.3)